Substorm

 Substorms are distinct from geomagnetic storms in that the latter take place over a period of several days, are observable from anywhere on Earth, inject a large number of ions into the outer radiation belt, and occur once or twice a month during the maximum of the solar cycle and a few times a year during solar minimum.
 Substorms, on the other hand, take place over a period of a few hours, are observable primarily at the polar regions, do not inject many particles into the radiation belt, and are relatively frequent — often occurring only a few hours apart from each other.
 Substorms can be more intense and occur more frequently during a geomagnetic storm when one substorm may start before the previous one has completed.
 The source of the magnetic disturbances observed at the Earth's surface during geomagnetic storms is the ring current, whereas the sources of magnetic disturbances observed on the ground during substorms are electric currents in the ionosphere at high latitudes.
 During a substorm, the currents flowing across the magnetotail divert into the ionosphere through the substorm current wedge, flowing westward.

 Substorms can cause magnetic field disturbances in the auroral zones up to a magnitude of 1000 nT, roughly 2% of the total magnetic field strength in that region.
-The disturbance is much greater in space, as some geosynchronous satellites have registered the magnetic field dropping to half of its normal strength during a substorm.
+The disturbance is much greater in space, as some geosynchronous satellites have registered the magnetic field dropping to half its normal strength during a substorm.
 The most visible indication of a substorm is an increase in the intensity and size of polar auroras.
 Substorms can be divided into three phases: the growth phase, the expansion phase, and the recovery phase.